franckverrot/OpenNICSwitcher/README.md

 # OpenNIC Switcher

-OpenNIC Swticher is an OSX application that tries to make it easy using a DNS server from the OpenNIC server list.
+OpenNIC Switcher is an OSX application that tries to make it easy using a DNS server from the OpenNIC server list.

 ## What is OpenNIC